OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	A record of a personal information consent transaction.

 * **PI Subject **
-	See PII Subject in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII Subject in NIST 800
+	See PII Subject in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII Subject in NIST 800, this refers to person providing their own personal information.

 * **Explicit Consent**
-	 refers to explicit action taken by users which can be explicitly extended to an authoritative reference, scope, and sharing of personal information.
-Which is required to make a compliance claim.
+	 refers to explicit action taken by users which is freely given and unambiguous.
+This can be extended by an explicit reference to  authoritative policy and scope.
+Required to make a compliance claim with an MVCR.
+I.e. A box was ticked, or an 'I agree' button pressed in relation to listed purpose or purpose category
-   * Explicit, for conformance to the MVCR specification, as well as expicit for compliance to legal or authoritative policy, this receit format is used to map the regulation to technical scopes of user owned artefact.
-In this regard the specification can extend to maximum explicit and granular requirements for authorisation policy and technical scope.

 * ** Non-Explicit Consent **
  (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.
-*

 * **Editors Notes on use of explicit in this specification**
 * Explicit consent is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
 For example: United Kingdom Privacy Laws are used as a conformance example for this specification.

-* Explicit is also used to specify the action that a user makes to provide un-ambiguous consent, the action can take the form of an explicit consent action in that a box was ticked, or an 'I agree' button pressed in relation to listed purpose category,-->
-* EXPRESS consent - has a history, it refers to the context of a PI Subject making an unambigous agreement as to consent.  so it is concievable that a consent can be explicitly expressed  (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)
+* **EXPRESS consent** - has a history, it refers to the context of a PI Subject making an unambigous agreement as to consent.  so it is concievable that a consent can be  expressed  and contain explicit references to be compliant (see council of Europe 5.4.4 https://goo.gl/JGPX2Y)

-* Explicit is also used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.
+* **Explicit Purpose:** Explicit is  used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.

-* Explicit sharing this refers to stating that sharing of data for the above purpose categories takes place, the 3rd party it is taking place with, and the link to the contract in which the 3rd party has agreed to abide by this consent.
+* **Explicit sharing:**  The degree  that sharing is specified can be explicit.
+This would include listing the 3rd party, a link to the contract in which the 3rd party has agreed to abide by this consent, and the duration of sharing can be explicitly specified

-* Explicit in this specification also refers to technical scopes, in that each scope is separately defined  as to be explicit)
+* **Explicit Technical Scope:** in this specification also refers to technical scopes, in that each scope is separately defined  as to be explicit)
-*

 * **Individual**
 	see PI Subject in ISO/IEC 29100:2011.